PowershellScripts/PowershellScripts.github.io/articles/en/Viva/monitorconversations.md

 > Before submitting a report, please follow these guidelines:
 > - **Review the Conversation:** Ensure the content genuinely violates guidelines or policies.
 > - **Understand Reporting Criteria:** Reports should align with organizational rules, such as flagging content for harassment, spam, or sensitive information exposure.
-> - **Consider Context:** Make sure the reported content doesn’t involve misunderstandings or taken-out-of-context remarks.
+> - **Consider Context:** Make sure the reported content doesn't involve misunderstandings or taken-out-of-context remarks.